List of Grammy Award categories

-The Grammy Awards are awarded in a series of categories, each of which isolate a specific contribution to the recording industry.
-The standard awards list nominees in each category from which a winner is selected.
-Twenty-eight Grammys were awarded in the first award ceremony, but the number of awards has grown and fluctuated over time as new categories are added and some older ones removed; at one time, over one hundred awards were given.
+The Grammy Awards are awarded in a series of categories, each of which isolates a specific contribution to the recording industry.
+The standard awards list nominees in each category, from which a winner is selected.
+In 1959, in the first award ceremony, 28 Grammys were awarded.
+The number of awards has grown over time as new categories are added; at one time, over 100 awards were given.
+The number has also fluctuated as some older ones were removed.
+For the upcoming 2026 ceremony, there are 96 categories, an increase of two from the previous year.

+Some special awards are awarded without nomination in eight categories ranging from "Lifetime Achievement" to "Technical."